Mitch Nichols • September 20, 2021

 - Mold Open/Close sequence if applicable

 There are many things to consider when the need arises to transfer your tooling.
-AdvancTek offers the Engineering and Tool Program Management expertise to support your critical assets.
+AdvancTEK offers Engineering and Tool Program Management expertise to support your critical assets.
 To learn more about how we can aid you with tool transfers or new tool design and development contact us today.
-We are problems solvers and We Find a Way!
+We are problem solvers and We Find a Way!

 Article written by Mitch Nichols- Director of Business Development.